statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/off-chain-funding.md

 It is possible for two parties (Alice and Bob) each having a ledger channel connection with the same hub, to use those connections to fund a channel off-chain without ever needing a directly funded channel.
 This is called virtual funding.

 Concretely, let us start from the a situation where Alice and the hub have a directly funded ledger channel `LA`, and Bob and the hub have a directly funded ledger channel `LB`.
 The channel they wish to fund is called `X`, and has initial balances `{Alice: a, Bob: b}`.
-Each ledger channel is funded on chain with `x := a + b`.
+Each ledger channel is funded on chain with `a + b`.

 ```typescript
 // In lesson17.test.ts (TODO)